V5 User GuideLast Updated: 8/8/2025

 To manage your Taguchi organisation users, navigate to the 'Users' section under the 'Settings' tab.

-If you don’t have user management privileges you will see your user type and role(s).
+If you don’t have user management privileges, you will see a tab labelled ‘Access’ instead of the ‘Users’ section.
+Access tab will display your user type and role(s).
 If you need your privileges adjusted, please contact one of your organisation administrators to make the necessary changes.

 If you have user management privileges you will see the full list of users currently in place in your organisation, and you can manage their user types and roles in that area of the user interface.